djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 * Modified: Most units have LED lightbars from LED Lightbar submod.
 * Added: EMS Chief Dodge Charger (car 2) can park at fire station 2.
 * Added command: Battalion Chiefs can be called from both fire station control panels.
-* Added command: Battalion Chief and EMS Chief can call a heavy equipment Squad.
+* Added command: Battalion Chief and EMS Chief can call a heavy equipment squad.
 * Added: unmarked police Taurus in blue.
 * Added: LAPD Impala by Hoppah from LA Additional Units submod.
 * Added: EMS Chief car 3 from LA v3.1.5.